NidalShater/AlgoPerfromanceComparison/README.md

-Back at my college days We built a program to compare the relative performance of four data structures: Linked-list, Red-Black Tree, Hash-Tables and B-trees.
+Back at my college days We built a program to compare the relative performance of four data structures: Linked-list, Red-Black Tree, Hash-Tables and Binary trees.

 # The structure of Our Program: